2025 Gartner® Critical Capabilities for Customer Data Platforms Access report

 Feature Image for What is a CDP?
 A Complete Guide for Customer Data Platforms article on CDP.com

-A customer data platform (CDP) is an advanced customer data management software solution consisting of a centralized database with the ability to ingest, integrate, manage, and deliver customer data to other technology solutions in order to personalize the customer experience (CX) at scale.
+A customer data platform (CDP) is an advanced customer data management solution consisting of a centralized customer database platform with the ability to ingest, integrate, manage, activate, orchestrate, and deliver customer data to other technology solutions to personalize the customer experience (CX) at scale.

-According to Gartner, in the first-ever Magic Quadrant for Customer Data Platforms (Get a complimentary copy of the report here, courtesy of Treasure Data.), a CDP is defined as “software applications that support marketing and customer experience use cases by unifying a company’s customer data from marketing and other channels.
-CDPs optimize the timing and targeting of messages, offers and customer engagement activities, and enable the analysis of individual-level customer behavior over time.”
+According to Gartner, a CDP is defined as a software application that supports marketing and customer experience use cases by unifying a company’s customer data from marketing and other channels.
+CDPs optimize the timing and targeting of messages, offers, and customer engagement activities, and enable the analysis of individual-level customer behavior over time.”

-CDP software collects and integrates all forms of customer data with the intent to create a unified customer profile (also known as a single customer view (SCV).
+Customer data platform software collects and integrates all forms of customer data to create a unified customer profile (also known as a single customer view (SCV).
 This unified view can then be used to align all business efforts around a single source of customer truth.
-CDPs can collect consumer behavior, demographic, and transactional data to track and analyze customer interactions with your organization.
+Customer data platform solutions can collect consumer behavior, demographic, and transactional data to track and analyze customer interactions with your organization.

-CDP platforms were created to manage first-party, second-party, and third-party data from multiple disparate channels, unite customer-centric efforts across marketing, sales, and customer service.
-CDPs also give brands the ability to centrally manage data and consent attributes to stay in compliance with emerging data privacy regulations.
+Customer data platforms were created to manage first-party, second-party, and third-party data from multiple disparate channels and unite customer-centric efforts across marketing, sales, and customer service.
+CDP platforms also give brands the ability to manage data and consent centrally, which helps them stay in compliance with emerging data privacy regulations.

 What Does a CDP Do?

-A CDP improves the efficacy and efficiency of your data-driven marketing campaigns.
-They accomplish this by deploying data-driven insights to tailor personalized experiences at scale.
+A customer data platform improves the efficacy and efficiency of your data-driven marketing campaigns.
+They accomplish this by deploying CDP features like data-driven insights to tailor personalized experiences at scale.

 1. Combining Structured and Unstructured Data

-CDPs allow you to combine structured, unstructured and semi-structured data to create single customer view.
-A CDP can ingest data from any source, including email, social media, loyalty, and systems like enterprise resource planning (ERP), customer relationship management (CRM) and data management platforms (DMPs).
+CDP platforms allow you to combine structured, unstructured, and semi-structured data to create a single customer view.
+A customer data platform can ingest data from any source, including email, social media, loyalty, and systems like enterprise resource planning (ERP), customer relationship management (CRM), and data management platforms (DMPs).
 Customer data platforms can analyze and segment customer profiles using rules or machine learning, perform predictive scoring, and provide customer journey orchestration.

 Read More: Structured Data Vs. Unstructured Data, Explained